Envision the life you want to live. Then live it.

 Meals

-To save money, limit eating out to once a day and cook at your campsite.
-Meals on the coast tend to be around $15-20 per person and it can add up quickly.
+To save money, limit eating out to once a day and cook at your campsite as often as possible.
+Meals on the coast tend to be around $15-$20 per person and it can add up quickly.

 I recommend high-protein and simple meals like burritos, egg bagel sandwiches, hot dogs, etc. Pizza is also great because you can eat for dinner and breakfast.